avdhutsalunkhe/Multi-Modal-IMF/README.md

-# 📚 Multi-Modal IMF Document RAG (Qatar Article IV)
+# 📚 Multi-Modal IMF Document RAG

 This project is a **multi-modal Retrieval-Augmented Generation (RAG)** system built for the **Big AIR Lab** assignment.